kishyassin/intelliClass-Back-End/README.md

 - **Data Protection:** Compliance with Morocco’s Law 09-08 and CNDP regulations.
 - **Transparency:** Clear consent for monitoring and data use.
-- **Ethical AI Use:** AI assists but does not replace human judgment.

 ---